scalawithcats/scala-with-cats/src/pages/applicatives/index.md

 In previous chapters we saw how functors and monads let us transform values within a context.
-While these are both immensely useful abstractions, there are types of transformation that we can't represent with `map` and `flatMap`.
+While these are both immensely useful abstractions, there are types of transformation that are inconvenient to represent with `map` and `flatMap`.

-One such example is form validation, where we want to accumulate errors as we go along.
+One such example is form validation.
+When we validate a form we want to return *all* the errors to the user, not just stop on the first error we encounter.
 If we model this with a monad like `Xor`, we fail fast and lose errors.
 For example, the code below fails on the first call to `parseInt` and doesn't go any further: